New Jersey Employment Law Statutes

 New Jersey Wage Payment Law

-The Wage Payment Act ("WPL") is a New Jersey employment law that requires employers to pay employees their wages on time, at least twice per month, limits the types of deductions employers can take from their wages, and creates a claim to recover unpaid wages.
+The Wage Payment Law ("WPL") is a New Jersey employment law that requires employers to pay employees their wages on time, at least twice per month, limits the types of deductions employers can take from their wages, and creates a claim to recover unpaid wages.

 New Jersey Civil Rights Act